Arithmetic function: Summation functions

 as x tends to infinity.
 The example above shows that d(n) has the average order log(n).

 Dirichlet convolution

 Given an arithmetic function a(n), let Fa(s), for complex s, be the function defined by the corresponding Dirichlet series (where it converges):

 Fa(s) is called a generating function of a(n).
-The simplest such series, corresponding to the constant function a(n) = 1 for all n, is ς(s) the Riemann zeta function.
+The simplest such series, corresponding to the constant function a(n) = 1 for all n, is ζ(s) the Riemann zeta function.

 The generating function of the Möbius function is the inverse of the zeta function:

 Consider two arithmetic functions a and b and their respective generating functions Fa(s) and Fb(s).
 The product Fa(s)Fb(s) can be computed as follows: